 Stormtracker is the solution that allows a mine’s control room operator to chart the progress of incoming weather and mount a targeted response.
 A Geographic Information System (GIS), Stormtracker displays multiple weather layers mapped over each geofenced mining site.
 All infrastructure is visible, providing a clear picture of what and who needs to be prepared and protected.

 Mining projects vulnerable to tropical cyclones

 Tropical cyclones and hurricanes pose a growing threat to mines globally.
-DTN offers a 7-Day Tropical Cyclone Service that’s completely customised to each mine’s site and infrastructure.
+DTN offers a 7-Day Tropical Cyclone Service that’s completely customized to each mine’s site and infrastructure.
 Conditions are remotely monitored 365 days a year.
 When a system develops within 600 nautical miles of a mine site, our meteorologists begin communicating vital data to operators.
 Tailored risk assessments are provided to enhance site preparation.
-Meteorologists are on call 24/7 throughout the impact, and visualisation via the Miningzone interface improves spatial awareness of its track.
+Meteorologists are on call 24/7 throughout the impact, and visualization via the Miningzone interface improves spatial awareness of its track.

 Warm oceans and humid, volatile air influence the development and strength of these systems.
 It’s widely accepted that their intensity will increase with time.
 For vulnerable mines, accurate monitoring provides time to secure a site and evacuate personnel to reduce loss across the board.

 Close consultation with our industry meteorologists drives the capacity to respond to climate impacts with confidence.